cziter15/ha-tplink-mr6400-sms-notify/README.md

 - Develop a user-friendly UI-based configuration option to simplify setup.
 - Enhance code readability by adding comments and documentation.
 - Address and fix any validation warnings to ensure a seamless user experience.

-I am committed to continually improving the TP-Link MR6400 SMS Notify integration to make it even more efficient and user-friendly.
-Your feedback and contributions are highly appreciated!